 The first question clients ask when they contact us is: “how much does it cost to hire a bodyguard?”.
 Whilst cost is an important factor, there are so many other more important questions that need to be asked by both parties before establishing a cost and price.
 Security should never be undervalued, like insurance, it can be an unwanted but essential expense.
-Cheap security should never be a consideration.
+Cheap security should never even be a consideration.

-Westminster Security provides a bespoke bodyguard service to each of our clients; listening to their concerns, lifestyle, profile, activities engaged in during the hire period, etc. before advising and assigning the perfect bodyguard for them, their lifestyle and current situation.
+Westminster Security provides a bespoke bodyguard service to each of our clients; listening to their concerns, lifestyle, profile, activities engaged in during the hire period, etc. before advising and assigning the perfect bodyguard for them, their lifestyle, and current situation.

 Known variables such as the threat associated with the principal, history of incidents or attacks, the profile of the principal, their career, wealth, political or religious beliefs, dictate the level of security required.

-If a security company quotes prices without establishing all of the above facts, do you think they will be thorough with your personal security?
+If a security company quotes you prices without establishing all of the above facts, do you think they will be thorough with your personal security?
 Probably not, close protection is a service where a simple blanket fee cannot be applied.

 Like the car example above, bodyguards come in all shapes and sizes: